JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/async-programming.md

 * It is platform independent.
 Whether we targeting JVM, JavaScript or any other platform, the code we write is the same.
 Under the covers the compiler takes care of adapting it to each platform.

 Coroutines are not a new concept, let alone invented by Kotlin.
 They've been around for decades and are popular in some other programming languages such as Go.
 What is important to note though is that the way they're implemented in Kotlin, most of the functionality is delegated to libraries.
-In fact, beyond the `suspend` keyword, no other keywords is added to the language.
-This is somewhat different to languages such as C# that have `async` and `await` as part of the syntax.
+In fact, beyond the `suspend` keyword, no other keywords are added to the language.
+This is somewhat different from languages such as C# that have `async` and `await` as part of the syntax.
 With Kotlin, these are just library functions.

 For more information regarding Coroutines and the different possibilities, check out the reference guide.